 #7 Hunt for the best deals

 If anything, this is Singaporeans’ secret sauce to becoming rich.
 We simply love a good deal — even if it’s just to save fifty cents — and the kind of savings we’ve gained out of our lifelong obsession is seriously nothing to scoff at.

 It’s the little things that count.

-From the best dining deals, best staycation promotions, best National Day promotions and even the best savings accounts to park our money, we hunt for the best deals to find ones that make the most bang for our buck.
+From the best buffet deals, best staycation promotions, best high-tea promotions and even the best savings accounts to park our money, we hunt for the best deals to find ones that make the most bang for our buck.

 If you’re already a pro deals hunter, you can consider putting these extra dollars in a savings account, alternatives to savings account, fixed deposit or start investing with a Regular Savings Plan (RSP) or a robo-advisor.

 CPF Special Account (SA) Shielding: How You Can Perform This Retirement ‘Cheat Code’

 Where to Donate and How to Help Charities During COVID-19